Mjvolk3/Deep-Learning-Foundations-and-Concepts/notes/assets/swanki/swanki-out-CH02.1/swanki-out-manual.md

 - #statistics.estimation-methods, #probability.bayesian-vs-mle

-## Describe the impact of different choices of training datasets on Bayesian and maximum likelihood estimations of model parameters $\mathbf{w}$.
+## Describe the impact of different choices of training datasets on Bayesian and maximum likelihood estimations of model parameters $\mathbf{w}$

 The choice and volume of the training dataset $\mathcal{D}$ significantly influence the estimations of model parameters $\mathbf{w}$.
 Under the Maximum Likelihood Estimation method, different datasets can lead to different estimates $\mathbf{w}_{\mathrm{ML}}$.
 From the Bayesian perspective, varying data inputs alter the likelihood function $p(\mathcal{D} \mid \mathbf{w})$, prompting adjustments in the posterior distribution $p(\mathbf{w} \mid \mathcal{D})$.
 Hence, Bayesian analysis provides a framework to account for uncertainty and variability in $\mathbf{w}$ based on the data seen, which is critical in real-world applications where data could be imprecise or limited.